 The final moments of an interview, when candidates are invited to ask questions, present a crucial opportunity that shouldn’t be wasted.
 “Whether you think you’re being polite respecting their time, they will want you to ask them a couple of questions,” McClean explained.

-He recommends thoughtful questions that demonstrate interest in succeeding in the role rather than just securing it: “If this was for whoever you hire for this training contract, at the end of the six-month seat, if someone was sitting with you, what would success look like?
-What would they have to have done in those six months for you to turn around and thought, ‘I’m really glad we hired this person’?”
+He recommends thoughtful questions that demonstrate interest in succeeding in the role rather than just securing it: “at the end of the six-month training seat, if one of today’s interviewees was sitting with you, what would success in the role look like?

 This approach shifts perspective from self-interest to considering the firm’s needs, showing that you’re thinking about how to contribute value rather than simply what you can gain from the position.
 Similarly, questions about what keeps a partner engaged after several years with the firm can provide genuine insights while demonstrating interest in long-term commitment.